Credit Facility Meaning

-Suppose the company “Atlantis” sells electronics in New York and Company “Proline” manufactures electronics in Detroit.
+Suppose the company “Atlantis” sells electronics in New York, and Company “Proline” manufactures electronics in Detroit.
 “Atlantis” wants to import $500,000 worth of electronics manufactured by “Proline” and is concerned about “Atlantis’s” ability to pay for them.
-“Atlantis” is offered a letter of credit from its tied up bank i.e. Bank of America, meaning that it will produce the required goods on the $500,000 payment, suppose in 90 days, or the bank will take responsibility for paying by itself.
-Bank of New York will then be sending LOC to “Proline”, which further takes the charge of shipping the electronics.
+“Atlantis” is offered a letter of credit from its tied up bank, i.e., Bank of America, meaning that it will produce the required goods on the $500,000 payment, suppose in 90 days, or the bank will take responsibility for paying by itself.
+Bank of New York will then be sending LOC to “Proline,” which further takes charge of shipping the electronics.

 Once shipped, “Proline” or its respective bank will claim for its $500,000 by bringing forward a written note (also called a bill of exchange) to Bank of New York.
-Letters of credit are more beneficial to sellers, but they also safeguard buyers, because “Proline” must bring forward Bank of America evidence or receipts of the electronics shipment to facilitate the payment.
+Letters of credit are more beneficial to sellers.
+Still, they also safeguard buyers, because “Proline” must bring forward Bank of America evidence or receipts of the electronics shipment to facilitate the payment.

-This evidence is generally bill of lading, invoices or an airway bill.
-Following this Bank of New York pays “Proline”, and looks over to “Atlantis” for reimbursement generally by debiting “Atlantis’s bank account.
+This evidence is generally a bill of lading, invoices, or an airway bill.
+Following this, Bank of New York pays “Proline” and looks over to “Atlantis” for reimbursement generally by debiting “Atlantis’s bank account.

 Both loan and credit facility is the two most commonly used products for both individuals and corporates.
 However, there are a few differences between the two.

-- The loan is like a piggy bank where you break it and take out all your money whereas in credit facility you only use what you require.
+- The loan is like a piggy bank where you break it and take out all your money, whereas, in a credit facility, you only use what you require.
 Secondly, there lies also a difference in terms of the interest paid.

 - A loan requires an interest payment for all the capital that has been lent to an individual or company.